 Open Access books

-A growing collection of thousands of high-quality Open Access monographs from 85+ publishers are available at no cost to libraries or users.
+A growing collection of thousands of high-quality Open Access monographs are available at no cost to libraries or users.
 These titles can be made discoverable to your users through free MARC records or discovery service activation.

 Books at JSTOR allows interlibrary loan for book chapters.
 Please view the Terms and Conditions for details.